9.3.1 Customizing Data Plot Colors

 Using Column Values to Apply Color By Points

-When you are on the By Points tab of the Color Chooser, you have five options for applying color to the data points in a plot.
-The most basic choice, Incrementing, allows you to set a starting color, then cycle through a list of colors in sequential fashion.
+When you are on the By Points tab of the Color Chooser, you have a number of options for applying color to the data points in a plot.
+The most basic choice, Incrementing, allows you to set a starting color for the first data point, then assign colors from a color list, to subsequent points.
 See the "By Points" discussion under Using a Saved Increment List.

 - Indexing.
 Uses a dataset of integer or categorical values to apply color.
 See Indexing.